AnandAhlawat/MoneyTransferApplication-CaseStudy/README.md

 # Money Transfer Application - Backend Case Study

-#### For the sake of testing the use case, below are the accounts that are hard created in the system
+#### Below are the default accounts, that are created in the system for testing out the use cases

 | Account Number  | Account Owner Name |  Balance  | Bank Code  |
 | --------------- | ------------------ | --------- | ---------- |